konflux-ci/release-service-catalog/pipelines/rh-advisories/README.md

 ## Changes in 0.11.0
 - The `rh-sign-image` task no longer receives the `commonTags` parameter
+- The `populate-release-notes-images` task no longer receives the `commonTags` parameter
+- The `create-pyxis-image` task no longer receives the `commonTags` nor `dataPath` parameter

 ## Changes in 0.10.0
 - The `push-snapshot` task now gets the `resultsDirPath` parameter from the `collect-data` results